The Graduated Approach to SEN: Assess, Plan, Do, Review

 | Compliance | Meets Code of Practise requirements | Meets Code of Practise requirements and aligns with Preparing for Adulthood outcomes |

-The critical point is that neither template is the graduated approach itself.
+The main point is that neither template is the graduated approach itself.
 The template is the recording mechanism.
-The graduated approach is the thinking, the teaching, the observation and the responsive adjustment that the template documents.
-A beautifully completed template that describes provision that never actually happened is worse than useless.
-It is a liability.
+The graduated approach is the thinking, teaching, observation and responsive adjustment that the template documents.
+A complete template describing provision that never happened is a liability.

 The graduated approach is conceptually simple.
 Execution is where things go wrong.
-Here are the most frequent mistakes, drawn from inspection findings, SENCo feedback and classroom practise.
+Here are the most frequent mistakes, drawn from inspection findings, SENCo feedback and classroom practice.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 "Improve behaviour" is not a target.
 "Reduce the number of incidents requiring removal from the classroom from 5 per week to 2 per week by half-term" is a target.
 If you cannot measure it, you cannot review it.
 If you cannot review it, the graduated approach stalls at Stage 2 and never genuinely cycles.